-Show work area properties
+Showing work area properties

-Use this subcommand to show the work area properties of a project.
+This subcommand shows the work area properties of a project.
 If no project is specified, the command shows the work area properties of the project whose work area is associated with the current working directory.

 Specifies to use a column header in the output format.
-See -chl-column headers for details.
+See -ch|-column headers for details.